What is the Richmond SPCA?

 The Richmond SPCA is not affiliated with any other private animal welfare organization or SPCA but we regularly transfer pets from local municipal agencies into our care so that they may receive lifesaving treatment and be adopted to loving new homes.
 Of the 3,500 homeless animals in our care each year, we transfer more than 70 percent of them through these relationships.
 The remaining 30 percent are surrendered to us by their owners.

-The Richmond SPCA operates a free and low-cost spay/neuter clinic and behavior helpline and offers pet behavior classes, children's educational programs, a pet pantry, an affordable wellness clinic and numerous volunteer programs.
+The Richmond SPCA operates a free and low-cost spay/neuter clinic and behavior helpline and offers pet behavior classes, children's educational programs, a full-service, low-cost veterinary clinic and numerous volunteer programs.

 To practice and promote the principle that every life is precious.